To Bot or Not to Bot

 Humans will always have a place in the customer experience environment, especially because empathy and authentic conversation will always be needed.
 You can’t have a relationship with a computer.

-If you need assistance working out if AI may be useful in your business, contact Hall of Fame Marketing Bendigo.Back to Blog and tagged Artificial Intelligence, BOTS, Hall of Fame Marketing Bendigo
+If you need assistance working out if AI may be useful in your business, contact Hall of Fame Marketing Bendigo and Geelong.Back to Blog and tagged Artificial Intelligence, BOTS, Hall of Fame Marketing Bendigo